Remember the link: the Haber process makes ammonia, and the Ostwald process uses this ammonia to make nitric acid.

 ammonium hydroxide

 with nitric acid.
-The word and symbolic equations for the reaction are given below:
+The word and symbolic equations for this reaction are given below:

 The two reactants in the above equation; the ammonium hydroxide and the nitric acid are both obtained thanks to the Haber process.
-Now recall that ammonium hydroxide is simply made by dissolving ammonia
+Now recall that ammonium hydroxide can be made by dissolving dissolving ammonia

 ammonia(g) + water(l) ⇌ ammonium hydroxide(aq)